DwaipayanDeb/Python_tutorial/README.md

 **(Version: 0.1)**
 ---
-***The following worksheets gives a hands-on training on basic Python language.
+***The following worksheets give a hands-on training on basic Python language.
 For maximum benefit, it should be studied following the sequence given below.***
 ---
 ## Lectures:-
 **Lecture-0: File: lecture_overview.pdf**